-As at July 31, 2023, we had \$0.1 million of cash.
+As at October 31, 2023, we had \$0.1 million of cash.
 We need to raise additional capital to fund research, development and corporate activities over the next year or we may be forced to cease operations.
-As at July 31, 2023, we were committed to pay \$2.5 million of trade and other payables, \$4.4 million of promissory notes, \$0.5 million of debt, \$0.7 million for research and development commitments and an estimated \$1.0 million for National Cancer Institute ("NCI") funding (for studies to develop ZEN-3694) over the next twelve months.
+As at October 31, 2023, we were committed to pay \$3.9 million of trade and other payables (including \$1.5 million to be settled by way of issuance of equity units to Newsoara BioPharma Co., Ltd.

+("Newsoara")), \$5.7 million of non-convertible promissory notes, \$0.5 million of convertible promissory notes, \$0.6 million of accrued interest, \$0.7 million for research and development commitments and an estimated \$1.0 million for National Cancer Institute ("NCI") funding (for studies to develop ZEN-3694) over the next twelve months.
 In addition, estimated expenditures over the next twelve months under cancellable agreements with contract research organizations conducting work related to our clinical trials total approximately \$0.1 million.

-Our cash as at July 31, 2023, in combination with the remainder of the \$10 million of expenditures to be made by Newsoara BioPharma Co., Ltd. ("Newsoara") (as described further under "Investment by Newsoara"), is not sufficient to fund our contractual commitments or our planned business operations over the next year.
+Our cash as at October 31, 2023, in combination with the proceeds from the \$5 million secured convertible promissory note entered into subsequent to October 31, 2023, is not sufficient to fund our contractual commitments or our planned business operations over the next year.
 Therefore, we will have to raise additional capital to fund our contractual commitments and our planned business operations.
 We continue to pursue alternatives to raise additional capital including issuing additional equity and/or debt and/or from other sources such as partnering and/or licensing; however, there is no assurance that these initiatives will be successful.